umarhassan-mitodl/18.782-fall-2013/content/pages/lecture-notes.md

 6
 {{< tdclose >}}
 {{< tdopen >}}
-Ostrowski's Theorem for Number Fields (No lecture notes but see [Ostrowski's Theorem for Number Fields (PDF)](http://www.math.uconn.edu/~kconrad/blurbs/gradnumthy/ostrowskinumbfield.pdf) by Keith Conrad)
+Ostrowski's Theorem for Number Fields (No lecture notes but see {{% resource_link "58630aa4-213f-4f85-873d-dd70f6a38b7a" "Ostrowski's Theorem for Number Fields (PDF)" %}} by Keith Conrad)
 {{< tdclose >}}

 {{< trclose >}}